table of contents

 There are many claims out there about the potential health benefits of DHEA for men.
 Over the years, DHEA supplements have been touted for their ability to enhance sexual function, improve energy, treat adrenal insufficiency, and manage body fat and body composition.

-Since DHEA turns into sex hormones, it seems only natural that men would turn to the supplemental form to better their sex lives.
-Several small studies have suggested that DHEA can improve erectile dysfunction (ED), a condition where a man can’t get or maintain an erection sufficient for satisfying sex.
+DHEA turns into sex hormones, so it seems only natural that men would turn to the supplement to improve their sex lives.
+Several small studies have suggested that DHEA can improve erectile dysfunction (ED), a condition that makes it difficult to get or maintain an erection sufficient for satisfying sex.

-One study in Urology looked at men with ED and found that those who took DHEA daily for six months had an improved ability to achieve or maintain an erection; however, it did not affect their testosterone levels (Reiter, 1999).
-Other studies have not shown that DHEA helps ED, so more research is needed.
+One study found that men with ED who took DHEA daily for six months had an improved ability to achieve or maintain an erection.
+However, the supplement did not raise their testosterone levels (Reiter, 1999).
+Other studies have not shown that DHEA improves symptoms of ED, so more research is needed.

-According to the NIH’s report on Dietary Supplements for Exercise and Athletic Performance, DHEA has not demonstrated any proven benefit for physical performance in terms of increases in muscle strength, aerobic capacity, lean body mass, or testosterone levels in men (NIH, 2021).
+According to the NIH’s report on Dietary Supplements for Exercise and Athletic Performance, DHEA has not demonstrated any proven benefit for physical performance in terms of increasing muscle strength, aerobic capacity, lean body mass, or testosterone levels in men (NIH, 2022).